 The HESS Consortium and E&I Cooperative Services Partnership

-Since we founded the HESS Consortium in 2015, we have grown quickly with a wide array of institutions with various ERP systems.
+Since we founded the HESS Consortium in 2015, we have grown quickly with a wide array of institutions that use various ERP systems.
 While we have a great group of chief information officers and chief financial officers with various contract experience, our HESS board of directors has long felt the need for stronger experience in collaborative contract development, negotiations and management.
-This experience is necessary for our members to get the best features and pricing possible while our software partners can be assured that all of the collective terms and conditions for our various institutions are coordinated and met.
+This experience is necessary for our members to get the best features and pricing possible while our software partners can be assured that all collective terms and conditions for our various institutions are coordinated and met.
 This need has been obvious to us from the beginning of our consortium and is why an affiliation partnership with E&I Cooperative Services is so valuable at this point.

 How does this new relationship help our software partners help us?